mtigas/django-gpg-sign-middleware/README.md

 * [jekyll-gpg_clearsign](https://github.com/kormoc/jekyll-gpg_clearsign) for
   Jekyll static sites.

+A command-line version is also available in the `cli.py` file.
+Settings are edited within that file.
+It takes a single filename as input, and prints the resulting signed HTML to stdout.

 ---

 There is a non-zero chance that this is a pointless or bad idea,